zengbing15/lumos_doc/docs/tutorials/indexer.md

 ### Step 1.
 Install the indexer package.

-The following commands install the RocksDB backed indexer as a dependency for <var>mydapp</var>.
+To install the RocksDB backed indexer as a dependency for a project:

 ```shell
 $ cd mydapp